nylla8444/Cloaxa/README.md

 *   **Browser-Level Only:** This extension only affects traffic originating from the browser.
 It does not provide system-wide IP masking like a full VPN client.
 *   **External Tor Dependency:** It relies on a locally running Tor service.
 It does not provide the Tor network access itself.
 *   **Advanced Fingerprinting:** While it implements several anti-fingerprinting measures, highly sophisticated tracking techniques might still exist that could potentially bypass these overrides.
+*   **Exit IP Address Not Guaranteed:** While the "New Identity" button requests a new Tor circuit, it does not guarantee a new exit IP address.
+Tor's design aims for anonymity, and while circuits are frequently changed, the pool of available exit nodes might be limited, or a website might use other fingerprinting techniques to identify you even with a new IP.

 ## 📜 Disclaimer